laam-egg/Fireback/VS/README.md

 > vcpkg integrate install

 ## Compile and run the program
-1. Open the file Fireback.sln first.
+1. Open the file Fireback.sln with Visual Studio first.
 2. Select desired configuration (Debug or Release).
 3. Build and/or Debug the program.